pau-tomas/gb-studio-plugins/README.md

 ### Player Field Update

-Store the value of a Player Field in a variable.
+Change the value of a Player Field.

 The available fields are: